Prerequisites

 In the above example, the prompt shows the username of the logged in user abcd1234

-together with the name of the physical Linux server arrhenius
+together with the name of the physical Linux server arrhenius used.
+You should

 see your own user name.
 If you are logged into a different physical Linux server